JulianGriffin11/Cash-Flow_Cash-Grow/README.md

-# 📈 Cash Flow - Cash Grow 📈
+# 📈 Chapter 1: SQL — Stock Price vs Fundamentals 📈

 ## 👋 Welcome
 Welcome to Chapter 1.
 This is the **SQL analysis engine** of the project—where hype gets stripped away and only numbers get to talk.